koolreport/examples/reports/pivot/widget_map/_description.md

-This example show you how to map content of PivotTable's and PivotMatrix's elements.
+This example shows you how to customize the field name so that Pivot displaying a nicer column, row or data headers to your users.

-Under the `"map"` properties, you can define custom functions for `"waitingField"`, `"dataField"`, `"columnField"`, `"rowField"`, `"columnHeader"`, `"rowHeader"`, `"dataCell"` to map their respective content.
+Under the `"map"` properties, you defined a custom function for `"dataField"`.
+The function will receive name of datafield.
+Base on that name, you may return a new name for it.
+For example: `"dollar_sales - sum"` will be transformed to `"Sales (in USD)"`.